How can I get cheap student home insurance?

 - Books (including your uni textbooks)

 You’ll also need to check whether you’re covered for accidental damage, which could be invaluable if you break something.
-Some insurance providers will also offer lost keys cover and tenant’s liability cover as standard or as optional add-ons.
+Some insurance providers also offer lost keys cover and tenant’s liability cover as standard or as optional add-ons.

 How much does student contents insurance cost?